srevn/qbitban/README.md

 # qbitban

-qbitban is a Python-based service that monitors torrents in a [qBittorrent](https://github.com/qbittorrent/qBittorrent) instance.
+qbitban is a Python-based command-line tool aimed at optimizing [qBittorrent](https://github.com/qbittorrent/qBittorrent) upload performance.
 It connects to the qBittorrent API, monitors active torrents, tracks peer upload speeds, and automatically bans peers whose speeds fall below a specified threshold.
+This helps keeping uploads slots free while improving speed and data transfers.
 It also handles exceptions for torrents that don't have enough seeders or have specific tags.

 ## Project Structure